Table of Contents

 Nutritional Profile of Mustard

-The health-befitting spice mustard is made of high-quality nutrients like proteins, dietary fibers, antioxidants, vitamins, and minerals.
-A serving of whole mustard seeds (11 gm.) comprises carbohydrate (2 gm.), protein (3 gm,), fat ( 3 gm.), vitamins (B-complex, A, C, E, K, etc.), and minerals (calcium, sodium, magnesium, iron, copper, zinc, manganese, selenium, and so on) (2).
-Though they are very low in cholesterol, the calorie content of the spice is very high.
-However, they are an excellent source of essential oils and plant sterols (brassicasterol, campesterol, sitosterol, avenasterol, and stigmasterol, etc.).
+The health-befitting spice mustard contains high-quality nutrients like proteins, dietary fibers, antioxidants, vitamins, and minerals.
+A serving of whole mustard seeds (11 gm.) comprises carbohydrate (2 gm.), protein (3 gm), fat ( 3 gm.), vitamins (B-complex, A, C, E, K, etc.), and minerals (calcium, sodium, magnesium, iron, copper, zinc, manganese, selenium, and so on) (2).
+Though they are deficient in cholesterol, the calorie content of the spice is very high.
+However, they are an excellent source of essential oils and plant sterols (brassicasterol, campesterol, sitosterol, avenasterol, and stigmasterol).
 Mustard is also quite rich in glucosinolates, flavonoid antioxidants, carotenoids, isorhamnetin, kaempferol, etc., which protect your body against damage and diseases.
-In short, from replenishing the body from inside to enhancing its appearance from outside, the humble seeds of mustard take part in everything with their strong nutritional profile.
+In short, from replenishing the body from the inside to enhancing its appearance from the outside, the humble seeds of mustard take part in everything with their strong nutritional profile.

 Skin Benefits of Mustard

 Having many nutritious values, mustard seeds can be used for multiple beauty benefits with ease and effectiveness.
-Following are the ways in which the spice benefits your skin:
+Following are how the spice benefits your skin:

 1. Exfoliates the Skin